Supporting regional employers to attract and retain women returning to work after a career break.

 The EAF gives financial help to eligible people with disability and mental health conditions and employers to buy work-related modifications, equipment, Auslan services and workplace assistance and support services.

-Employment Facilitators are an on-the-ground presence that work with retrenched workers in specific regions to connect them with training, job opportunities and to link them with other existing support.
+Employment Facilitators are an on-the-ground presence that work with retrenched workers and other job seekers in specific regions to connect them with training, job opportunities and to link them with other existing support.
+Employment Facilitators are engaged to facilitate government initiatives...

 The Australian Government undertakes research and analysis of employment trends across Australia to support government policy development.
 Employment related research in the areas of skill shortages, recruitment experiences, labour and skills needs and industry and employment trends is available.